helinus/ForgeEssentialsWikiFork/IRC-Channel-Rules.md

 Rule #10: We the ops reserve the right to kick/ban anyone.

+Rule #11: luacs doesn't take any money from the FE kitty anyway, so he doesn't care if you donated.

 You are always welcome in the IRC channel (irc.esper.net/#forgeessentials) if you follow these rules.

 Webchat: http://webchat.esper.net/?nick=FEUser...&channels=forgeessentials&prompt=1